 Altiplano-period diagnostics in the Juli-Pomata area consist largely of bowls, jars, and olla forms.
 We have called the most common ware Pucarani, following the work of de la Vega (1990) at Pukara Juli.
 This locally manufactured ware is Altiplano period in date.
 De la Vega's typology of the Pucarani ware includes several decorated varieties and five discrete pastes that are found in quantity on Pukara Juli.
 The paste is semicompact, with temper inclusions of fine to coarse sand.
-Six types have been recognized: Pucarani Plain, Pucarani Black-on-red, Pucarani Black-and-white-on-red, Pucarani Red-on-brown, and Pucarani Black-on-orange.
+Six types have been recognized: Pucarani Plain, Pucarani Black-on-red, Pucarani Black-andwhite-on-red, Pucarani Red-on-orange, Pucarani Red-on-brown, and Pucarani Black-on-orange.